alanwunsche/agentware-book/Preface.md

 ### "Agentware"
 The book's working title is ***"Agentware - The Coming Revolution Automating the Future of Work and Society"***, a futuristic look into how agentware will transform how we work and live.

-I'll be publishing draft chapters at https://github.com/alanwunsche/agentware-book and hope you'll share your constructive feedback.
+I'll be publishing draft chapters at <a href="http://agentware.ai" target="_blank">Agentware.ai</a> and hope you'll share your constructive feedback.

 Just know that this is already feeling like a science fiction book, taking what we see now and imperfectly projecting out a story into the future.